gerners/tamock/README.md

  wget ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/p+h+v.tar.gz
  tar -xzf p+h+v.tar.gz

- #if there is already a present centrifuge installation with indexes, the index folder can also be linked like
+ #if there is already a present centrifuge installation with indexes, the index folder can also be linked as follows to be used by default
- ln -s /path/to/centrifuge-indexes /<tamock_install_dir>/centrifuge-index
+ ln -s /path/to/centrifuge-index /<tamock_install_dir>/centrifuge-index
 ```

 If a centrifuge p+h+v index is placed at the install directory under